seelabutk/substrate-ospray-studio/README.md

 ### Step 2 - Add your own objects to the scene

 Start by going to [Poly Haven](https://polyhaven.com/models) and grabbing at least three objects to put in your scene instead of the apple.
 Make sure you download GLTF files to ensure compatibility with OSPRay Studio.
-To ensure that you don't exceed the AWS free-tier limits, please make sure that you don't use more than 5GB of storage space.
+To ensure that you don't exceed the AWS free-tier limits for S3 and EFS, please make sure that you don't use more than 5GB of storage space.

 Next, modify the `data.source` option in `substrate.config.yaml` to point to the directory containing these three files.